 Completion: Around 1 hour

 Cost: No cost

 Accuracy: Not Very Accurate

-Anyone with an internet connection with can quickly go on Trulia or Zillow and examine estimated property values in a matter of seconds.
+In a manner of seconds, anyone with an internet connection with can quickly go on Trulia or Zillow and examine estimated property values.
 These sites list recent sales data, including selling price, as well as an estimate of the current value of the property.
-While this is a quick and free way to get an idea of a property’s value, the estimates tend to wildly inaccurate.
+While this is a quick and free way to get an idea of a property’s value, the estimates tend to be wildly inaccurate.
 As a result, they should not looked at as a reliable property valuation.

 Now that you are aware of your options for valuing your property or potential property, don’t forget about your mortgage note’s value.
 There are two options.
 One, contact a note buyer for a quote, or two, access a free note calculator to receive an instant valuation.